Federal audit finds much work remains in Puerto Rico's hurricane and earthquake recovery process - ExBulletin

 Federal audit finds much work remains in Puerto Rico's hurricane and earthquake recovery process

-SAN JUAN, Puerto Rico — Puerto Rico is pushing ahead with reconstruction work after two devastating hurricanes and a series of powerful earthquakes, spending less than 10% of more than $23 billion in available federal funds, according to a U.S. government report released Tuesday. .
+SAN JUAN, Puerto Rico (AP) — Puerto Rico is pushing ahead with reconstruction work after two devastating hurricanes and a series of powerful earthquakes, spending less than 10% of more than $23 billion in available federal money, according to a U.S. government report.
+Released Tuesday.

 A review by the US Government Accountability Office found that the US territory has a “significant amount” of permanent projects that remain on hold as their costs rise and threaten to halt rebuilding work.